-path.
-(1.)
-In SNA, the series of path control network components traversed by the information exchanged between two network addressable units (NAUs).
-A path consists of a series of path control elements, data link control elements, and links.
-(2.)
-In a network, any route between any two nodes.
-(3.)
-In a database, a sequence of segment occurrences from the root segment to an individual segment.
-(4.)
-In the InfoExplorer program, the list of articles you followed to get to the article that is currently displayed.
-(5.)
-In CDE, a text string that specifies the hierarchical location of a folder (directory).
+- (1) In SNA, the series of path control network components traversed by the information exchanged between two network addressable units (NAUs).
+A path consists of a series of path control elements, data link control elements, and links. - (2) In a network, any route between any two nodes. - (3) In a database, a sequence of segment occurrences from the root segment to an individual segment. - (4) In CDE, a text string that specifies the hierarchical location of a folder (directory).

-path list.
-The structure, or the corresponding parameter, containing the full path name for a file.
+path list The structure, or the corresponding parameter, containing the full path name for a file.

-path name.
 A file name specifying all directories leading to the file.
-See also full path name and relative path name.
+See also full path path name name on page 2-97 and relative path name on page 2-199.

-pattern.
-(1.)
-A regular expression or series of regular expressions that define the search pattern.
-(2.)
-In GL, a 16x16, 32x32, or 64x64 array of bits defining the texturing of polygons on the system display.
+pattern (1) A regular expression or series of regular expressions that define the search pattern.

+(2) In GL, a 16x16, 32x32, or 64x64 array of bits defining the texturing of polygons on the system display.

-pattern-action.
-When the awk command finds a pattern in an input data file that matches a line in the program file, it performs the associated action on that line.
+pattern-action When the awk command finds a pattern in an input data file that matches a line in the program file, it performs the associated action on that line.

-pattern address.
+pattern address

 Reference to a line by a string contained within the line, rather than by a numerical or symbolic address.
 A pattern address can be a character string or a regular expression.
-See also symbolic address.
+See also symbolic address on page 2-233.

-pattern matching.
+pattern matching

 Specifying a pattern of characters that the system should find.

+pattern-matching character

-pattern-matching character.
-Special characters such as (asterisk) or ? (question mark) that can be used in a file specification to match one or more characters.
+Special characters such as \ (asterisk) or ? (question mark) that can be used in a file specification to match one or more characters.
 For example, placing a ? in a file specification means that any character can be in that position.
 Synonymous with wildcard.

-pattern strings.
-Strings of regular expressions composed of special pattern-matching characters.
+pattern strings Strings of regular expressions composed of special pattern-matching characters.
 The pattern strings can be used in addresses to specify lines and, in some subcommands, portions of a line.

-PBX.
-Private Branch Exchange.
+PBX Private Branch Exchange.
 A private telephone system that performs automatic selection of outside lines.

-PC.
-Personal computer.
+PC Personal computer.

-PCI.
-Programmed Control Interrupt.
+PCI Programmed Control Interrupt.

-PCM.
-Physical Connection Management.
+PCM Physical Connection Management.

-PCS.
-See programmable character set.
+PCS See programmable character set on page 2-188.

-PDN.
-See public data network.
+PDN See public data network on page 2-175.

-PE.
-Phrase Encoded, a magnetic tape recording format with a density of 1600 bpi.

-peak rate.
-The maximum speed at which a device could operate under ideal conditions, if its designer were choosing the workload.
+PE Phrase Encoded, a magnetic tape recording format with a density of 1600 conditions, if its designer were choosing the workload.